Day One — June 20, 2018 Afternoon

 Carl Casale, Board Member, SYNGENTA, USA

-Sir Henry Aykroyd, CEO & Founder, IGS, UK
+Sir Henry Aykroyd, Founder & Director, INTELLIGENT GROWTH SOLUTIONS (IGS), UK

-• Automation and digital management is a critical aspect of reducing costs in order to increase gross margins and optimise efficiencies.
+• Automation and digital management are critical in reducing costs in order to increase gross margins and optimize efficiencies.
 What value can data bring to the supply chain as a whole?
-To what extent are operators marrying genetics with other engineering and structural elements of the system design, such as LEDs, Robotics etc. What are the latest advances and how are companies building competitive advantages around the non-commoditized aspects of growing – lighting, HVAC, and automation, computer vision?

 • What technology solutions can be transferred from more established glass house operations and open field agriculture to hi-tech indoor operations?
 What lessons can be learned about future proofing operations as the industry evolves?

-• How will breakthroughs in LED science, automation, ML & AI change the efficiency equation?
+• How will breakthroughs in LED science, automation, machine-learning and AI change the efficiency equation?
 Can indoor, artificial-light based systems ever be efficient as conventional agriculture when taking distribution into account?

-• What field trials and research is taking place to grow high value crops such as fruiting plants in a totally controlled environment using 100% LED lighting.
-How can investors, universities and research centres collaborate effectively?
+• What field trials and research are taking place to grow high value crops such as fruiting plants in a totally controlled environment?
+How can investors, universities and research centers collaborate effectively?

 Jan Westra, Strategic Business Development Director, PRIVA, NETHERLANDS